-Complex numbers have two parts: a real part and an imaginary part.
+Complex is the complex number type.
+Complex numbers have two parts to them: a real part and in imaginary part.
 If either part is NaN, then the entire number may possibly be NaN.

-Numbers in the form a + bi, where bi is the imaginary component, are of type Complex.
+Numbers in the form a + bi are of type Complex.